How to Calculate Child Support in a Stockton Divorce Case

-While child custody is something that you and your soon-to-be ex-spouse should discuss on your own—and, if possible, reach an agreement on together—child support is another story.
-You don’t get to choose how much child support will change hands during and after your divorce case, because the state of California has guidelines in place to govern how much a custodial parent will receive for the care and well-being of his or her children.
+Custody is something that you and your soon-to-be ex-spouse should discuss on your own.
+If possible, reach an agreement on it together.
+However, child support is another story.
+You don’t get to choose how much support will change hands during and after your divorce case.
+The state of California has guidelines in place.
+These guidelines govern how much a custodial parent will receive for the care and well-being of the children.

-The state guidelines are a little bit flexible, and it’s possible for one spouse to choose to give the other spouse more child support than the guidelines recommend.
-However, it’s important to remember that once the judge in your case orders a certain amount in child support, the order is legally binding.
-You or your spouse (the one who is ordered to pay child support) must pay or face serious legal consequences.
+The state guidelines are a little bit flexible.
+One spouse can choose to give the other more support than the guidelines recommend.
+However, it’s important to remember that once the judge in your case orders a certain amount of support, the order is legally binding.
+You or your spouse (the one who is ordered to pay support) must pay or face serious legal consequences.

-The guideline the state uses to determine child support uses algebra to figure out how much support a child is entitled to receive.
-(Sorry!)
+The guideline the state uses for determining child support involves algebra.
+It calculates how much support a child is entitled to receive.
+(Sorry for the math…!)

 The formula is: